ruby1297/Fundamental-CPP-omputer-Programming-C-Lab-II/README.md

 ### course code: CS112 A6
 ### Lecturer: Quang-Thai Ho

 The professor mistakenly assigned Assignment 3, but I have already completed it.

-Therefore, there are two files: hw-3 and hw-3-2 ("correct version").
+Therefore, there are two files: hw-3 and hw-3-2 (*correct version*).

 However, the content of Assignment 3 will be used in Task 1 of Assignment 3-2.

 |ASSIGNMENT|CONTENT|